apioo/fusio/doc/development/testing.rst

 Every test case should extend from the ``ApiTestCase`` class.
 The test case contains a test method for every HTTP method i.e. ``testGet``, ``testPost``, etc.
 Every test makes the appropriated call to the API endpoint.
-Then we assert the response body and if needed also the headers.
+Then we assert the response body and if needed also the headers (for larger response bodies it is recommended to move the expected JSON payload to an external file which is then included i.e. through ``file_get_contents``).
 Through this way we can simply assure that our API works as expected.
 The following shows a simple API test case from the example todo entity API endpoint: